opil/documentation/docs/admin/SP/opil_local_sp_install.md

 ```
 The most important parameters are **size** and **pose** in the **floorplan** section which need to be calculated in meters from pixels of `floorplan.png` and **resolution** in `floorplan.yaml`.
 For example, our `floorplan.png` has 1500 x 1080 pixels, and in `floorplan.yaml` we see that resolution is 0.0196.

 *	The first column in **size** is the width of the map along **x** axis in meters obtained by multiplication of resolution and width in pixels, i.e., 1500 x 0.0196 = 29.4 m, while the second column in **size** is the height along **y** axis obtained by multiplication of resolution and height in pixels, i.e., 1080 x 0.0196 = 21.168 m.
-The third column is the height along **z** axis of the floorplan, i.e. 1 meter.
+The third column is the height along **z** axis of the floorplan, i.e., 1 meter.
 *	**pose** of the **floorplan** defines the origin of the loaded map in Stage in the form of **x**, **y**, **z**, **theta** (in degrees) values.
 If values for **x** and **y** coordinates are all zeros, then the origin will be in the middle of the floorplan.
 Therefore, to have aligned coordinate systems of Stage and map_server we need use the following formula:
 ```
 x= (x of size of the floorplan)/2 + (x of origin in floorplan.yaml) = 29.4/2 -12.7095 = 1.9905 (in this example)